-TOM Hey, Steve. (beat) Listen, I've been evicted. (beat) I know. (beat)

-TOM (CONT'D) Well I was wondering if you could go by and get my stuff.
-I don't -(beat) Well, I was hoping you could keep it there, in your apartment, until -(beat, then with a measured calm) Renting one of those storage rooms would be a very good idea (now breaking into a vell) If I had any fucking money! (long beat) Thanks, man.
-I owe you. (beat) Later.
+Hey, Steve. (pause) Listen, I've been evicted. (pause) I know. (pause) Well I was wondering if you could go by and get my stuff.
+I don't - (pause) Well, I was hoping you could keep it there, in your apartment, until -(pause) (with a measured calm) Renting one of those storage rooms would be a very good idea (now breaking into a yell) if I had any fucking money! (long pause) Thanks, man.
+I owe you. (pause) Later.

-He hangs up.
-Looks over at Simon who is suddenly busy reading a book.
+(He hangs up.
+Looks over at Simon who is suddenly busy reading a book.)